apache/nuttx/configs/olimex-lpc-h3131/README.txt

             CONFIG_LPC31_EHCI_BUFSIZE=128
             CONFIG_LPC31_EHCI_PREALLOCATE=y

-          Library Routines
+          RTOS Features -> Work Queue Support
             CONFIG_SCHED_WORKQUEUE=y      : Work queue support is needed CONFIG_SCHED_HPWORKSTACKSIZE=1536

        b.
+Hub Support.

+          Drivers -> USB Host Driver Support
+            CONFIG_USBHOST_INT_DISABLE=n  : Interrupt endpoint support needed
+            CONFIG_USBHOST_HUB=y          : Enable the hub class
+            CONFIG_USBHOST_ASYNCH=y       : Asynchonous I/O supported needed for hubs

+          System Type -> USB host configuration
+            To be provided

+          Logic nesting becomes deeper with a hub and it may also be necessary to increase some stack sizes.

+       c.
 USB Mass Storage Class.
 With this class enabled, you can support connection of USB FLASH storage drives.
 Support for the USB mass storage class is enabled like this: